-And yet world leaders continue to stick their heads in the sand:
+As the conference progressed, it became clear that the world leaders were continuing to stick their heads in the sand.

 - Break promises made at previous climate talks

-- And fail to provide climate finance for poor countries to adapt to climate change and develop cleanly.
+- Fail to provide climate finance for poor countries to adapt to climate change and develop cleanly

 Governments are not acting fast enough.
-It is vital that people unite nationally, regionally and globally to put pressure on governments to take meaningful climate action before it's too late.
+We must unite nationally, regionally and globally to pressure them to act.

-Friends of the Earth will be working with others to help build a global climate campaign.
-And along with our international family, we will continue to push for:
+Friends of the Earth is working with others to help build a global climate campaign.
+Together with our international family, we are pushing for:

 - An increase to EU emission targets